-Within this scientific world of criminal psychological profiling, neuroimaging and identification of features and traits which may point to an anti-social personality or psychopathic personality, children, and specifically psychopathic children, provide the biggest opportunity to potentially implement this learning and these discoveries for the greater good.
+Within this scientific world of criminal psychological profiling, neuroimaging, and identification of features and traits which may point to an anti-social personality or psychopathic personality, children, specifically psychopathic children, provide the biggest opportunity to potentially implement this learning and these discoveries for the greater good.

 However, this itself poses some very serious moral and ethical concerns.
 How should intervention take place, who should decide when intervention is necessary and what is the exact nature of that intervention going to be?

 Dr. Adrian Raine has been studying the criminal brain for a number of years and has more recently become interested in the development of children.
 Specifically, he has been studying which children go on to become criminal offenders and which do not and what the determining factors or differences may be.